typelevel/typelevel.github.com/_events/2016-09-14-lake-district-workshop.md

 #### Pere Villega &mdash; What happens when you use Free Monads

 There's a lot of talk about Free Monads and how awesome they are.
 But, what happens when we try to implement a real application using Free?
-Pere will show ane example ussing [Freek](https://github.com/ProjectSeptemberInc/freek/) and the [StockFighter API](https://starfighter.readme.io/docs/) and highlight some of the choices and limitations involved.
+Pere will show ane example using [Freek](https://github.com/ProjectSeptemberInc/freek/) and the [StockFighter API](https://starfighter.readme.io/docs/) and highlight some of the choices and limitations involved.
 Later, during the unconference, we can experiment with Free Monads to see their impact in everyday concerns like testing, program design, etc.